#MeToo could very easily be you too. As in, the people who work for you. The office you go to each day.

 While the number of workers who’ve faced sexual discrimination and harassment is high, the vast majority keep it to themselves.
 Nearly three-quarters of women and 81 percent of men who say they have been sexually harassed at work did not report it.

-In a recent article published in Human Resource Executive, Neil Hooper, chief revenue officer for STOPit Solutions offers perspective on why the company’s mobile app is a successful problem-solver for companies that are serious about establishing a ‘no tolerance’ culture regarding sexual harassment.
+In a recent article published in Human Resource Executive, Neil Hooper, former chief revenue officer for STOPit Solutions offers perspective on why the company’s mobile app is a successful problem-solver for companies that are serious about establishing a ‘no tolerance’ culture regarding sexual harassment.
 According to Hooper, people are more likely to report incidents of harassment they have experienced or witnessed “in the moment”.
 The longer people wait to report, he says, the more likely they are to look back and second-guess what happened.

 “If they go home and think about it, they start to wonder whether they interpreted the situation wrong.
 As time passes, they lose their courage to step up,” says Hooper.
 “Technology provides the ability for a very quick, convenient, natural method of recording that something wrong is going on, to capture the moment immediately after it happens.”